 What do we hope to achieve?

-Women’s Voice and Leadership in Guatemala will provide key strategic support to the only national Indigenous women’s movement in Guatemala, the Tz’ununija’ Indigenous Women's Movement, working with member organizations in Totonicapán, Chimaltenango, Baja Verapaz and Alta Verapaz.
+Women’s Voice and Leadership - Guatemala will provide key strategic support to the only national Indigenous women’s movement in Guatemala, the Tz’ununija’ Indigenous Women's Movement, working with member organizations in Totonicapán, Chimaltenango, Baja Verapaz and Alta Verapaz.

 By strengthening existing leadership, programming, advocacy work and collective action, Oxfam will ensure the Indigenous women's rights movement will be in a strong position to advance gender equality and increase the ability of Indigenous women and girls to enjoy their human rights.